Denis Pischikov: Biography

 In a number of cases, Pischikov also took food from the refrigerator of the pensioners he killed, sometimes even while at the crime scenes.
-On March 18, 2003, Pischikov committed two consecutive murders in the village of Gubin in the Orekhovo-Zuevsky District, stealing 950 rubles and a piece of sausage.
-On March 31 of the same year, Pischikov committed two more murders in the village of Korovino, again in the Orekhovo-Zuevsky District, stealing a total of 1120 rubles from both murders.
+On 18 March 2003, Pischikov committed two consecutive murders in the village of Gubin in the Orekhovo-Zuevsky District, stealing 950 rubles and a piece of sausage.
+On 31 March of the same year, Pischikov committed two more murders in the village of Korovino, again in the Orekhovo-Zuevsky District, stealing a total of 1120 rubles from both murders.
 This suggested that Pischikov was not robbing - he was killing instead.
-On April 3, 2003, Pischikov committed his last murder in the village of Voinova Gora, killing a pensioner and his 50-year-old daughter.
-However, the daughter miraculously had survived.
+On 3 April 2003, Pischikov committed his last murder in the village of Voinova Gora, killing a pensioner and his 50-year-old daughter.
+However, the daughter miraculously survived.

 Pischikov was arrested in the city of Likino-Dulyovo.
 When he was walking along the street and looking for another place to burglarize, he was noticed by a pensioner.
 He called the police and, at his own risk, began to pursue the perpetrator.
 Soon, Pischikov was arrested on a deserted street.
 He began to give evidence on the way to the police station, confessing to all the murders.
 He however did not repent to the questioners, and according to the investigators' stories: "Pischikov did not even understand what else they wanted from him, except his cooperation with the investigation".

 In July 2004, the court sentenced Denis Pischikov to life imprisonment.
 In a petition for clemency, he wrote: "Have pity on me!
 Anything but life!".
 The Supreme Court of Russia upheld the verdict without change, after which Pischikov was sent to the White Swan prison.

+New confessions

+In 2025, Pischikov confessed to three additional murders: a double murder in Alexandrov committed on 4 April 2002, and the murder of a pensioner in Kirzhach in August of that year.
+If convicted, this would raise his total victim count to 17.